iwatake2222/InferenceHelper_Sample_ROS/README.md

     - https://github.com/iwatake2222/play_with_ncnn
     - https://github.com/iwatake2222/play_with_mnn
 - `Tested frameworks` above are just frameworks I tested.
 You can try another framework
+    - I haven't tried but it's recommended to use TensorRT (GPU) for heavy models

 ## Tested Environment
 - Host PC